AutodeskGames/stingray-docs/source/interactive_help/playtesting/connecting_to_remote/connections.md

 	You can read these parameters in your project's Lua script and change the gameplay behavior based on their values.
 See the `stingray.Application.argv()` function.

-	For example, if you're testing a network setup, you could use `--server` and `--client` to make your game logic initialize the networking system in different ways.
+	For example, if you're testing a network setup, you could use `--server` and `--client` to make your gameplay logic initialize the networking system in different ways.
 If you just want to open multiple windows without the parameters having any particular meaning, just add any strings as long as they're different for each target, like `--instance1` and `--instance2`.

 	You can also have a look at the ~{ Engine command-line reference }~ for a list of all the command-line parameters that the engine understands.
 Many of them won't be useful to include in the connection setup, but you could use parameters like `--editor-ini` to make the different engines load their settings from different *.ini* files.